|

 The year is 1957 and a local newspaper reports on possible poltergeist activity in Embleton.

-Patrick Phelan, an ex-RAF man, his wife and their ten children were living in a house provided by the Royal Air Force.
+Patrick Phelan, an ex-RAF man, his wife and their ten children were living in a house that was provided by the Royal Air Force.
 They had experienced crockery being smashed, bottles of milk thrown against the wall and an old broken grandfather clock that started chiming 13 times.

 Footsteps were heard: sometimes those of a woman, other times the heavy tread of a man.
 Pillows were thrown, electricity was turned off at the mains and furniture turned upside down during the night.
 They had disconnected the doorbell because it rang persistently and there was repeated knocking on the door.